Connor McDavid: 2015–2020: Injury–shortened rookie season, starting Oilers captaincy, team disappointments

-The Oilers ended a 10-year playoff drought on March 29, 2017, when they defeated the Los Angeles Kings to clinch a berth in the 2017 Stanley Cup playoffs.
+The Oilers ended a 10-year playoff drought on March 29, 2017, when they defeated the Los Angeles Kings to clinch a berth in the 2017 playoffs.
 McDavid scored his first NHL postseason goal short-handed in the Oilers' 2–0 shutout win over the San Jose Sharks in the opening-round series.
-Edmonton defeated the Sharks in six games of the best-of-seven series and went on to face the Ducks in the second round of playoffs.
+Edmonton defeated the Sharks in six games of the best-of-seven series and went on to face the Anaheim Ducks in the second round.
 That series went to seven games, with the Oilers falling 2–1 in the winner-takes-all match.
 McDavid added five goals and nine points in 13 playoff games before elimination.
 Once the Stanley Cup playoffs concluded, McDavid was honoured at the 2017 NHL Awards with the Hart Memorial Trophy for the most valuable player in the NHL, the Ted Lindsay Award for the most outstanding player as decided by the National Hockey League Players' Association, and a selection to the NHL First All-Star Team at centre.